-F. PUMP SHUTDOWN
+E. PUMP SHUTDOWN

-The following shutdown procedures will apply in most normal shutdowns for the PACO Type L pump.
-If pump will be inoperative for an extended length of time, follow storage procedures in Section IC.

-- Always close the discharge gate valve before stopping pump.
-Close valve slowly to prevent hydraulic shock. - Cut power to motor.
+- The following shutdown procedures will apply in most normal shutdowns for the PACO Type KP Double Suction Centrifugal Split Case Pump.
+If the pump will be inoperative for an extended length of time, follow storage procedures in Extended Period Shutdown. - Always close the discharge valve before stopping the pump.
+Close the valve slowly to prevent hydraulic shock. - Cut and lock off power to the motor.

-G. SHORT DURATION SHUTDOWN
+F. SHORT DURATION SHUTDOWN

-- For overnight or temporary shutdown periods under nonfreezing conditions, the pump may remain filled with liquid.
-Make sure the pump is fully primed before restarting. - For short or frequent shutdown periods under freezing conditions, keep fluid moving within pump casing and insulate or heat pump exterior to prevent freezing.
+- For overnight or temporary shutdown periods under non-freezing conditions, the pump may remain filled with liquid.
+Make sure the pump is fully primed before restarting. - For short or frequent shutdown periods under freezing conditions, keep fluid moving within the pump casing and insulate or heat the pump exterior to pre vent freezing.

-H. EXTENDED PERIOD SHUTDOWN
+G. EXTENDED PERIOD SHUTDOWN

-- For long shutdown periods, or to isolate the pump for maintenance, close suction gate valve.
-If no suction valve is used and the pump has positive suction head, drain all liquid from suction line to terminate liquid flow into pump suction nozzle.
-Remove plugs in pump drain and vent taps, as required, and drain all liquid from the pump volute casing. - If freezing conditions will exist during long shutdown periods, completely drain the pump and blow out all liquid passages and pockets with compressed air.
-Freezing of pump liquid can also be prevented by filling the pump with antifreeze solution.
+- For long shutdowns or to isolate the pump for maintenance, close the suction and discharge valves.
+If no suction valve is used and the pump has positive suction head, drain all liquid from the suction line to terminate liquid flow into the pump suction nozzle.
+If applicable, turn off any external source of cooling or lubricating fluid to the shaft seals.
+Remove plugs in pump drain and vent taps, as required, and drain all liquid from the pump casing.
+Remove packing, if applicable. - If freezing conditions will exist during long shut down periods, after draining the pump, blow out all liquid in passages and pockets with compressed air. - Freezing of pump liquid can also be prevented by filling the pump with antifreeze solution. - Rotate the shaft by hand monthly to coat bearings with lubricant and retard oxidation and corrosion. - Where applicable follow motor manufacturer's storage recommendations.